mpg-age-bioinformatics/cluster_first_steps/README.md

 The *R* kernel makes use of the *module rlang/3.3.2*.
 Thus, if you want to batch *R* code that you developed on the *JupyterHub* you should make use of the `module load rlang`.

 The *ruby* kernel makes use of the *module ruby/2.4.0*.
 Thus, if you want to batch *ruby* code that you developed on the *JupyterHub* you should make use of the `module load ruby/2.4.0`.

+**Using the Modules system from within JupyterHub**

+If you start a Terminal from Jupyterhub `˜/.bashrc` is processed and `˜/.profile` not.
+So if you want to use modules from the terminal add the content of [`.bashrc`](https://github.com/mpg-age-bioinformatics/cluster_first_steps/blob/master/.bashrc) in your `.bashrc`.

 **Running Jupyter over slurm**